ninamutty/ikon/README.md

 * Answer the prompts
 * The tool update you on it's status in the terminal as it runs

+*Note: once you've cloned the project to your computer, you should run pull down the latest changes regularly to get updates*
+  * This can be done by entering `git pull` from the project's directory in your terminal

 ## Want to Contribute?